Trusted WordPress tutorials, when you need them most.

 If you are still seeing the old version of your website, then try clearing your browser cache too.

 We hope this article helped you install and set up W3 Total Cache in WordPress.
-You may also want to see our complete WordPress security guide for beginners to strengthen your website security, or our expert picks of the best WordPress hosting services to speed up your website even more.
+You may also want to see our guide on how we boost page load speed on WPBeginner and our expert pick of the best WordPress caching plugins to speed up your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.